 - CCHA continues to refine processes to validate and streamline provider contracting data.
-As a result, cultural competency information is underreported across provider types, particularly for OB/GYN and Behavioral Health providers.
-Additionally, it is important to note that cultural competency may appear notably low due to multiple factors, including the following: - o PCMP information reported in the plan includes both required and voluntary provider details.
+As a result, cultural competency information is underreported across provider types, particularly for OB/GYN and Behavioral Health providers. - PCMP information reported in the plan includes both required and voluntary provider details.
 As such, voluntary details such as providers' secondary and tertiary specialty types, particularly family planning and OB/GYN specialists, are expectedly low and likely underreported. - Providers with OB/GYN and family planning specialties is significantly lower than other providers types, so the proportion of those provider specialties with cultural competency training is not directly comparable to the proportion of general practitioners with cultural competency training. - Though CCHA experienced some issues with reporting on cultural competency training, it remains a high priority to resolve said data issues and ensure the network is trained in culturally competent care.
 Following are steps CCHA is taking to ensure the physical and behavioral health networks are trained on cultural competency: - Through the incentive program, CCHA encourages providers to attend the semi-annual provider meetings, and attendance is tracked for the educational portion of the incentive program. - CCHA plans to continue hosting provider training, including cultural competency training, during primary care and behavioral health provider meetings.